View Document Text

 Firm Description

-The Adviser, Alexander Investment Services Company (Incorporated) dba
+The Advisor, Alexander Investment Services Company (Incorporated) dba

 Alexander Investment Services (AIS), was founded in 1965.